Holiday Room Spray Recipes + Free Printable Labels

 The most wonderful time of the year is right around the corner!
 Can you believe it?
 I created these awesome holiday room spray recipes to help us all get into the holiday spirit.

-I’m not a very big fan of candles.
-And honestly, I can’t stand air freshener either.
-Not only does air freshener give me a headache but it is also filled with really nasty chemicals that can harm your health.
+I’m not a big fan of candles, and honestly, I can’t stand air fresheners either.
+Not only do they give me a headache, but they are also filled with really nasty chemicals that can harm your health.

 I prefer to freshen up my home naturally with essential oils.

-And they make really awesome Christmas presents.
-Especially, if you use the super cute labels I created for you!
+They make really awesome Christmas presents, especially if you use the super cute labels I created for you!

 (This post may contain affiliate links.
 Read my full disclosure statement here.)